 Conclusion of the Story of Tamar

 So, in the end, we really are not that different from Tamar.
 We find ourselves in situations in which we are clearly not treated fairly.
+We are both subject to a fallen world.
 We search for a way out of our trials while praying for patience and faith to make it through them.